 You should be aware of the drawbacks of NPS before opting for it.
 The following are some of the risk factors associated with NPS that you should consider:

 An NPS account holder is forced to buy a life annuity from a life insurance company.
-Annuities do not offer enough return to put a barrier against inflation.
+Annuity returns may be insufficient to beat inflation.

-NPS account has a longer lock-in period as compared to other investment instruments.
+NPS accounts have a longer lock-in period as compared to other investment instruments.
 One can only withdraw the corpus completely after reaching the age of 60 years.

 While the lock-in period is fixed, NPS offers 3 options for premature withdrawal.
 They are as follows: